 Accessories were accommodated in the doors of the substantial fabricated steel stand, each door being fitted with hardwood receptacles designed to accept a particular accessory.
 The stand also housed the machines electrical switches with later machines having a push-button low voltage switching system contained in an additional cabinet fastened to the rear of the stand.

-There are rumors that the F1 was not manufactured by Aciera “in-house” and it appears that rights to manufacture it were retained in Switzerland when Aciera went into liquidation.
-An updated version of the F1 known as the F1+ continued to be made by a firm in Switzerland after 1992.
-If any reader can provide information on these machines I would be very grateful.
+The F1 was not always manufactured by Aciera “in-house” (see Aciera index page) and it appears that rights to manufacture it were retained in Switzerland when Aciera went into liquidation.
+An updated version of the F1 known as the F1+ continued to be made by Pizzi & Co in Switzerland after 1992.
+If any reader can provide further information on these machines I would be very grateful.

 Some equipment from the very similar Sixis 101 will also fit the F1 without modification, suggesting that at least some of the equipment for both was made in the same factory.